-Psychology Minor
+Psychology Minor Minor code OR4101

 The minor in psychology consists of a minimum of 28 hours, with at least two courses at the 300 level or above.
 PSY 101 and 120 or 221 are required.
 In addition, at least one course is required in four of the following five areas: